moinul95/miniproject1/definition.md

 # Clone:

-Git clone is used to create a local copy of a project that already eists remotely.
+**Clone** is used to create a local copy of a project that already eists remotely.
 Clone copies all the project files, branches and history.

 ### Example: